JPLOpenSource/fprime-scala/README-DAUT.md

 def wnext(ts: Transitions): state  // one of the transtions must fire next, if there is a next event
 ```

+Note: these functions actually return an object of a subclass (named
+`anonymous`) of class `state`, but that is not important here.

 #### From States to Sets of States and Other Magic

 You notice above that the state producing functions each takes a partial function of type `Transitions` as argument, that is, of type: